Prickly Wing Murex Shell, Pteropurpura erinaceoides

 Phylogeny: The Prickly Wing Murex Shell, Pteropurpura erinaceoides (Valenciennes, 1832) is a gastropod mollusk that is a member of the Muricidae Family of Rocks Shells.
 The genus Pteropurpura is one of one hundred ninety-eight genera in this family, and there are sixteen species in this genus.
 They are known in Mexico as Murícido Espinoso.
 The species name erinaceoides is Latin meaning hedgehog-like.

-Habitat and Distribution: Prickly Wing Murex Shells reside attached to, and under, rocks.
+Habitat and Distribution: Prickly Wing Murexes reside attached to, and under, rocks.
 They live in the intertidal zone, and to depths up to 20 m (65 feet).
-They are a subtropical to tropical Eastern Pacific species.
-They are endemic in Mexican waters, where they range from Guerreo Negro, Baja California Sur to Salina Cruz, Oaxaca.
+They are a subtropical to tropical Eastern Pacific species that are ENDEMIC to Mexican waters of the Pacific Ocean being found from Guerrero Negro, Baja California Sur, to Salina Cruz, Oaxaca.
 They are found throughout the Gulf of California.

-Ecology and Behavior: Prickly Wing Murex Shells are predators that feed primarily on barnacles and other shelled mollusks.
+Ecology and Behavior: Prickly Wing Murexes are predators that feed primarily on barnacles and other shelled mollusks.
 They are gonochoric and reproduce sexually, with internal fertilization.
 The eggs are laid as a mass, on rocks or other hard substrates.
-There is no mention in the available literature of them engaging in any types of parasitic, commensal, or symbiotic relationships.
-From a conservation perspective they have not been formally evaluated however they are fairly common with a relatively wide distribution and should be consider to be of Least Concern.
+Their engagement in any type of commensal, parasitic or symbiotic relationship has not been formally documented.
+From a conservation perspective they have not been formally evaluated.
+However, they are fairly common with a relatively wide distribution and should be consider to be of Least Concern.

 Synonyms: Murex californicus, Murex erinaceoides, and Muricidea erinaceoides, and Pteropurpura (Pteropurpura) erinaceoides.